 I don’t think you can easily identify a good teacher.
 Some students respond to one person in a way they would not respond to another.
-Good teams have a variety of teachers, Students need to experience different personalities and teaching styles.
+Good teams have a variety of teaching approaches delivered by teachers differentiated by personal beliefs and teaching styles.

-On the other hand there is such a thing as a bad teacher.
+On the other hand, there is such a thing as a bad teacher.
 You can spot them even though they are few and far between.
 They don’t listen; they don’t value their relationships with students and parents.
-It doesn’t work in teaching.
-The “space in between” matters.
+It doesn’t work in teaching; the “space in between” matters.

-That is not to say that teachers have to be liked or be the “entertainment” it means that whatever the teaching style a teacher has to create relations with with students, parents and the lived world.
+That is not to say that teachers have to be liked or be the “entertainment” it means that whatever the teaching style a teacher has to create relations with students, parents and the lived world.
 The relations have to be enriched by a “space in between” filled with learning materials, communication tools and collaborative opportunities.

-Take the cross, perched atop the numerous churches that often dominate the physical spaces of the social world.
-No one alive brought them into being.
-They mean different things to different people.
-Faith and history to some; fear and loathing.
-The meaning of a cross Is derived from how people think about it but it also impacts upon how people think.
+Even knowledge, in part, resides without us.
+Symbols and the written word are a legacy of something that occurred in the past.
+Take the cross, perched atop the numerous churches that often dominate the physical spaces of the social world; no one alive brought them into being.
+Religious symbols mean different things to different people. faith, and history to some; whilst to others, fear and loathing.
+The meaning of a cross is derived from how people think about it but it also impacts how people think.